mlaursen/react-md/packages/documentation/src/components/Demos/AutoComplete/README.md

+> Note: The `AutoComplete` is mostly a desktop only component out of the box due
+> to how soft keyboards work on touch devices.
+If you want to create an
+> `AutoComplete` on mobile, you should follow the pattern in the
+> [Highlight Matches](#highlight-matches) example where the `AutoComplete` gets
+> moved into a static header and the menu no longer hides on scroll or page
+> resizing.

 An `AutoComplete` is a component that allows for real-time suggestions from a pre-determined list as the user types by filtering data based on the current value.
 It can also be used to interact with an API that handles the sorting,